rackerlabs/technical-blog/_posts/2018-12-12-aws-security-hub-overview.md

 }
 ```

 * So far, so good!
-Time for action...In the ** AWS Console -> Security Hub -> Insights ** panel, we find the `insight` which we created earlier:
+Time for action...In the **AWS Console -> Security Hub -> Insights**
+panel, we find the `insight` which we created earlier:

 ![Insight]({% asset_path 2018-12-12-aws-security-hub-overview/insight.png %})

-* Clicking through on that `insight`, we see the `finding` we previously turned up in our seach.
-We highlight this and select the `action` we created earlier from the dropdown.
-We are notified in a green across the top of the panel that this operation has been successful.
+* Clicking through on that `insight`, we see the `finding` we previously turned
+up in our seach.
+We highlight this and select the `action` we created earlier
+from the dropdown.
+We are notified in a green across the top of the panel that
+this operation has been successful.

 ![Action]({% asset_path 2018-12-12-aws-security-hub-overview/action.png %})

-* While we wait for the email notification to arrive, we can validate that CloudWatch Events has seen and processed the event triggered by our `action` by visiting ** AWS Console -> CloudWatch -> Events -> Rules ** and click on our **SecHub** rule:
+* While we wait for the email notification to arrive, we can validate that
+CloudWatch Events has seen and processed the event triggered by our `action`
+by visiting **AWS Console -> CloudWatch -> Events -> Rules** and click on our
+**SecHub** rule:

 ![Action]({% asset_path 2018-12-12-aws-security-hub-overview/cw_events.png %})

-If we view the metrics for this rule, we should should see `TriggeredRules` reporting a value of `1`.
-Before long, however, an email will appear in our Inbox with the full raw contents of the `finding`.
+If we view the metrics for this rule, we should should see `TriggeredRules`
+reporting a value of `1`.
+Before long, however, an email will appear in our
+Inbox with the full raw contents of the `finding`.

 ### Where to from here?

 As a PoC, this is interesting, but this is merely a start.
+CloudWatch Events
-CloudWatch Events provides a broad selection of targets, which enable a high degree of versatility, whether you want to push events to another system, generate a ticket in order to engage human specialists, or automate remediation.
+provides a broad selection of targets, which enable a high degree of versatility,
+whether you want to push events to another system, generate a ticket in order
+to engage human specialists, or automate remediation.
 What can you accomplish?
 Sign up for the Security Hub preview and share your thoughts and experiences below.

-Something to watch is the extent to which the **AWS Security Finding format** takes on a life of its own outside of AWS.
-Having been compelled to conform to a standard, does this development serve as a catalyst for further cooperation between vendors or the inspiration behind yet to be conceived OSS projects?
-There does not appear to have been much movement on Security Device Event Exchange and the Cisco extension [CICEE](https://www.cisco.com/c/en/us/td/docs/security/ips/specs/CIDEE_Specification.html?dtid=osscdc000283) in recent years, just perhaps this is the impetus which has been lacking.
+Something to watch is the extent to which the **AWS Security Finding format**
+takes on a life of its own outside of AWS.
+Having been compelled to conform to a
+standard, does this development serve as a catalyst for further cooperation
+between vendors or the inspiration behind yet to be conceived OSS projects?
+There
+does not appear to have been much movement on Security Device Event Exchange
+and the Cisco extension [CICEE](https://www.cisco.com/c/en/us/td/docs/security/ips/specs/CIDEE_Specification.html?dtid=osscdc000283)
+in recent years, just perhaps this is the impetus which has been lacking.

+Use the Feedback tab to make any comments or ask questions.

 ### Resources